Diocese of Covington

-The Roman Catholic Diocese of Covington (Dioecesis Covingtonensis) is a Latin Church diocese in Northern Kentucky in the United States.
+The Diocese of Covington (Dioecesis Covingtonensis) is a Catholic diocese located in northern Kentucky.
 The cathedral church of the diocese is the Cathedral Basilica of the Assumption in Covington.

-On July 13, 2021, Pope Francis appointed Reverend John Iffert from the Diocese of Belleville as bishop of Covington.
+John Iffert is the bishop.

 Territory

 The Diocese of Covington covers 3,359 square miles (8,700 km^{2}).
-It includes the city of Covington and the following Kentucky counties:

-Boone, Kenton, Campbell, Gallatin, Carroll, Grant, Owen, Pendleton, Harrison, Bracken, Robertson, Mason, Fleming, and Lewis.
+It includes the city of Covington and the following Kentucky counties: Boone, Kenton, Campbell, Gallatin, Carroll, Grant, Owen, Pendleton, Harrison, Bracken, Robertson, Mason, Fleming, and Lewis.

 History

 1785 to 1853

 The first Catholic immigrants to the Kentucky area came from Maryland in 1785.
 By 1796, approximately 300 Catholic families were living in the new state of Kentucky.
 Among the early missionaries was Stephen Badin who set out on foot for Kentucky on in 1793, sent by Bishop John Carroll of the Diocese of Baltimore.
 For the next 14 years Badin traveled on foot, horseback and boat between widely scattered Catholic settlements in Kentucky and the Northwest Territory.
 For three years, Badin was the only priest in all of Kentucky.

 In 1808, Pope Pius VII erected the Diocese of Bardstown, covering Kentucky and a vast area of the American Midwest and South.
 St. Mary's Church, the first Catholic church in Covington, was dedicated in 1834.

-In 1841, Pope Leo suppressed the Diocese of Bardstown, which by this time encompassed only Kentucky.
+In 1841, Pope Gregory XVI suppressed the Diocese of Bardstown, which by this time encompassed only Kentucky.
 In its place, he created the Diocese of Louisville, with jurisdiction over the entire state.

+The diocese helped the German Catholic community organize the St. John's Orphan Asylum for girls in Covington, to be operated by the Sisters of St. Benedict of Covington, in 1848.
+Today it is the DCCH Center for Children and Families.